-Selfie takers forced pony off cliff in Gower, farmers says
+Selfie takers forced pony off cliff in Gower, farmer says

-People taking selfies with ponies at a tourist hotspot caused a new-born foal to its death from a cliff, a farmer has said.
+People taking selfies with ponies at a tourist hotspot caused a new-born foal to fall to its death from a cliff, a farmer has said.

-Visitors are now being warned not to touch the ponies in Gower, Swansea.
+Visitors are now being warned not to touch the ponies on Gower, Swansea.

 The animals have grazed the cliffs for generations while being cared for by the family of farmer Nicky Beynon.